rhiaro/questforbrothers/index.md

 Suari did not deign to answer, with truth or lie.
 Instead, she asked, "how do we know how many people are in the tribes?
 They are unruly and always move.
 Who counts them?
 Will the numbers be different again next week, as babies are born and elders pass on?"

 "They are not so unruly as you think," the Hazmar was pleased to have his knowledge probed.
 He pulled out another stool from under the table and perched beside his princess.
-"The tribal governors send tuucae to the city with the counts of their people every moon's turn.
+"The tribal governors send tuucae to the city with the counts of their people at the start of each moon phase.
 In return they are sent hawks bearing packages of gems or food, or skins of water, whatever they need the most."
 He didn't mention the taxes that the tribesmen had to send as well.
 A count alone was not enough to ensure the support of, and immunity from, the empire.

 Suari was skeptical.
 "The nomads can't write, they don't know numbers.
 How can they send their counts?"